sagemath/trac_to_gh/Issue 5624.md

 # Issue 5624: matrices cache their hash, which causes subtle bugs when moving objects between 32/64 bit

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5624

 Original creator: was